-At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal response within 10 school days of the date of receipt of the complaint.
+This may be in the form of a written response, a telephone call and/or a meeting during which brief notes may be taken.
 NB.
 Any acknowledgement that the school could have handled the situation better is not an admission of unlawful or negligent action, but a recognition that practices can always be improved.